Andre-ADPC/Andre-ADPC/README.md

 ### ⚡ Fun fact: I blow bubbles 🫧!

 Yes, the underwater kind.
-Scuba diving is a favoutite pastime, and taking picturea and videos of all the strange critters to be found there is extremely rewarding in its own relaxing way.
+Scuba diving is a favourite pastime, and taking pictures and videos of all the strange critters to be found there is extremely rewarding in its own relaxing way.

 ---